AllenInstitute/EM_aligner_python/docs/index.rst

 EMaligner is a scalable linear least squares image stitching and alignment solver that can align millions of images via point correspondences.
 The solver runs on systems from individual workstations to distributed clusters.

-This solver was developed to support the image alignment steps for :cite:`mouse`.
+This solver was developed to provide the image alignment steps for :cite:`mouse`.
 The starting point for this package was the MATLAB-based package described in :cite:`KDS`.
 This solver is described in :cite:`thiswork`.

 Compared to that repository, this repository has a number of changes and additions: